MV10/monkey-hi-hat/README.md

 # Application Configuration

 The [`mhh.conf`](https://github.com/MV10/monkey-hi-hat/blob/master/mhh/mhh/mhh.conf) file in the repository documents all currently-available settings.
-This will probably change a lot as I continue to work on the project.
 When the project is more stable, I will document this in more detail in the repo's wiki.

 Generally it contains things like paths and audio device information.
 Some information is listed twice according to whether it is running under Windows or Linux.